CLSherrod/clsherrod.github.io/_posts/2008-04-23-yes-how-can-i-fix-it.md

 ---
-title: Yes, how can I fix it?
+title: Yes, How Can I Fix It?
 date: 2008-04-23
 published: true
 categories: